+It is recommended that public sector asset systems be practically implemented based on the Internet of Things.
 It is also suggested that IoT-based systems be established to improve asset maintenance processes and to support decisions regarding asset retention or disposal.
 In this regard, training financial and auditing experts on the utilization of this asset management system is essential.
 Future researchers are advised to investigate how IoT can be used for asset management based on lifecycle stages in both public and private organizations across the country.